jeremyjcheng/recipe_rating_predictor/README.md

 #### Univariate Analysis

-We first did univariate analysis to see the distribution of our single variables.
+We began our univariate analysis by examining the distribution of cooking times.
+Initially, we plotted all values in teh minutes column, but extreme outliers distorted the visualiation, producing a single column for all values.
+To better observe the data, we filtered the data to include only recipes with cooking times of 250 minutes or less.
+We chose 250 minutes (just over 4 hours) as a reasonable upper limit because recipes beyond that length are not as common as shorter ones and typically not practical for everyday cooking.

-Below is the distribution of cook times in minutes less than or equal to 250 minutes.
-Initally we plotted our entire minutes column but because of extreme outliers, it showed one large column.
-Thus we filtered it to `'<= 250'` minutes to see our trends better:
+Below is the histogram of the filtered cooking times:

 <iframe
     src="graphs/fig_1.html"